satyam19arya/3-tier-Application/README.md

 ```

 above command will start node server on port 80, you can modify the port number in `index.js` file

-✈️ Now we are Ready to see the application
+Now we are Ready to see the application😊